ChrolloAce/pushed/README.md

 </iframe>
 ```

-### Responsive Iframe with Auto Height
+### Responsive Iframe with Auto Height (Recommended)

-For a truly responsive embed that adjusts height automatically:
+For a truly responsive embed that adjusts height automatically and eliminates double scrollbars:

 ```html
 <!-- Add this iframe to your page -->